Fraud Blocker

 1. Nausea and Vomiting

 Kidney stones make you feel sick to your stomach.
 But not in the way you normally would from the stomach flu or food poisoning.
 The pain can be so excruciating that it makes you queasy or even makes you vomit.
-If the pain is radiating from your right side, these symptoms might lead you to think that your appendix burst even more reason to get checked out.
+If the pain radiates from your right side, these symptoms might lead you to think that your appendix burst even more reason to get checked out.

 Source: iowaclinic.com